Contexts and contextualizers

 This context, and probably all of them except sink above, are conversion or interpretation contexts in the sense that they take an untyped or typed variable and duck-type it to whatever is needed to perform the operation.
 In some cases that will imply a conversion (from Str to Numeric, for instance); in other cases simply an interpretation (IntStr will be interpreted as Int or as Str).

 Number context is called whenever we need to apply a numerical operation on a variable.

 my = "1 ";my = "3 ";say + ; # OUTPUT: «4␤»

-In the code above, strings will be interpreted in numeric context as long as there is only some numbers and no other characters.
+In the code above, strings will be interpreted in numeric context as long as there are only a few digits and no other characters.
 It can have any number of leading or trailing whitespace, however.

 Numeric context can be forced by using arithmetic operators such as